comicrelief/serverless-cloudwatch-slack-alerts/README.md

 serverless deploy --stage production --region $AWS_REGION
 ```

-Once this command has complete, you will then be able to feed the url created by the serverless cli command into a SNS
+Once this command has complete, you will then need to create an SNS subscription that feeds through to this lambda.
-subscription.

-For more information, please view the articles listed in the acknowledgments section.

 ## Acknowledgements
 Most of this code was taken from an excellent article by [Matthew Cooper](http://matthewcooper.net/) and can be found